 Stars of the Recipe

-- 3 whole Lemons, Juiced (I also used some of the lemon rind to add another depth of flavor.)
+3 whole Lemons, Juiced (I also used some lemon rind to add another depth of flavor.)

-- Check consistency, adding some of the hot pasta water to loosen the sauce if needed.
+Check consistency, adding some hot pasta water to loosen the sauce if needed.
 (I didn’t need to add that much.)

-- Pour pasta and sauce into a large serving bowl.
-Sprinkle remaining basil all over the top.
+Pour pasta and sauce into a large serving bowl.
+Sprinkle the remaining basil all over the top.
 (I skipped this step.)